thejimbirch/catsinmyyard/wp-content/plugins/advanced-responsive-video-embedder/README.txt

 ### I have a problem ... ###

 Please report it on [community.nextgenthemes.com](https://community.nextgenthemes.com) **and plaese not on the wordpess.org forums, thanks.**

+### How to get the pro version working? ###

+1. Go though the purchase process on [nextgenthemes.com/advanced-responsive-video-embedder-pro/](https://nextgenthemes.com/advanced-responsive-video-embedder-pro/)
+1. Follow the 3 easy steps you get with the purchase reciept.
+Basically downloading a arve-pro.zip and installing it through your WordPress Admin panel.

+### My self hosted video that I embed with iframe is always autoplaying, how to disable autplay? ###

+You can not at this point.
+I do not recommend the bad workarround I gave out before to used iframes with .mp4/.ogg/.mkv files directly as depending on browser (and setup, I think some IE) it may lead to download instead of embed this just uses the default browsers behavior as if you navigate to a video file and you are stick with the defaults the browser throws at you.
+Most disliked in the autoplay.
+Propper support for self hosted videos is plannend, probably even for the free version but no estimated release date.

 ### Why are my videos not filling their container? ###